this-guy-git/ShellOS/README.md

 # ShellOS Linux
-This Fork of ShellOS is made for Linux Mint
+This Fork of ShellOS is made for Ubuntu, Debian, and Arch.
+Might work on Fedora.

-*Unknown if works with other Distros!!!*
+*Requires Python IDE/VSCode*